rails/rails/guides/source/association_basics.md

 If you want to set up a one-to-one relationship between two models, you'll need to add `belongs_to` to one, and `has_one` to the other.
 How do you know which is which?

-The distiction lies in the placement of the foreign key, which goes on the table of the class declaring the `belongs_to` association.
+The distinction lies in the placement of the foreign key, which goes on the table of the class declaring the `belongs_to` association.
 However, it’s essential to understand the semantics to determine the correct associations:

 - `belongs_to`: This association indicates that the current model contains the foreign key and is a child in the relationship.
 It references another model, implying that each instance of this model is linked to one instance of the other model.
 - `has_one`: This association indicates that the current model is the parent in the relationship, and it owns one instance of the other model.